jacobgonzales20/DumbTesla/README.md

 3. You will need $5 as the tweak is paid sadly but #supportjailbreakdevs
 4. You will need to purchase the tweak called TetherMe (Which allows you to use a vpn with a hotspot)
 5. Once TetherMe is installed launch your phones hotspot
-6. Open settings and navigate to Tetherme
+6. Open settings and navigate to TetherMe
 7. Enable Override Data Source then press "share from" and click Auto-Detect Active VPN
 8. Rest of the steps will soon be posted...

+Note - Make sure you use TetherMe for your right iOS Version!